|Early Spring Date:||April 28|

 On rare occasions, more than one will go into the stream together.

-Female Cape May Warblers can be difficult to identify.
-Rather than having a red cheek and a black cap, both the cheek and the cap are gray.
-Like the male, they have a white wing patch and a yellow rump.
-They are yellow below and have tiger stripes on their breast and sides.
+Female Cape May Warblers can be difficult to identify and are sometimes confused with Yellow-rumped Warblers.
+Rather than having a red cheek and a black cap, both the cheek and the cap are olive-gray.
+They do not have nearly as much yellow below as the males, but they have tiger stripes on their breast and sides.
 The tiger stripes are the best fieldmark.

 The song of the Cape May Warbler is a high-pitched series of single notes, usually sung from the canopy — tink-tink-tink-tink-tink.